-[This is an excerpt from my upcoming travel memoir…]
+[This is an excerpt from my travel memoir, In Bed with the Atlantic…]

 I’d been excited about seeing the famous tourada à corda (literally bull on rope) because, unlike Portuguese bullfighting, which ends in the injury and often later death of the bull, the animal isn’t harmed at all.
 In fact, the bull on the rope is the Portuguese equivalent of setting off a firework in a small room.

 While tourada à corda events often take place in the streets, the first one I watched was actually on the commercial quayside in Velas, Sao Jorge.

 A large portion of the dock had been completely hemmed in on three sides by shipping containers, Maersk and Hapag-Lloyd sprawled across the sides.
 The fourth side was the quay edge leading to chilly water with the odd Portuguese Man-of-War jellyfish sunning itself on the surface.

 A curious anticipation

 Four bulls were already huffing in their boxes within the space as two hundred people clambered up rusting metal and sat on stacked containers, legs swinging over the edge.
 As many times as I’ve driven past the huge container farms of Southampton dockyard wanting to get a closer look, not once did I ever think I’d be casually sat on top of one eating an ice cream.